-Arriving at a Total Core Points Score
+Arriving at a Total Points Score

-The total number of core points awarded is determined according to the following matrix.
+The total number of bonus points awarded is determined according to the following matrix.

 Theory of Knowledge

 Α В С D E

-Extended Essay Α +3 +3 +2 +2 +1
+Extended Essay А +3 +3 +2 +2 +1

-В +3 +2 +1 +1 0
+В +3 +2 +1 +1

-С +2 +1 +1 0 0
+С +2 +1 +1 0

-D +2 +1 0 0 0
+D +2 +1 0 0

-E +1 0 0 0 F
+E +1

-For example, a candidate who achieves level B for Theory of Knowledge and level C for the Extended Essay will be awarded one core point.
-Candidates who achieve level E for both Theory of Knowledge and the Extended Essay will be awarded F. The award F is a failing condition for the Diploma.
+For example, a candidate who achieves level B for Theory of Knowledge and level C for the Extended Essay will be awarded one bonus point.
+Candidates who achieve level E for both Theory of Knowledge and the Extended Essay fail automatically.
+Candidates who achieve level E for either the Theory of Knowledge or the Extended Essay will be awarded F for their bonus score.
+The award F is a failing condition for the Diploma unless 28 points or more are scored overall.